Jack Bauer's Happy Hour (or The Jack Bauer Power Hour, whichever you prefer) - The show itself.

 Michael Joe Takeru - Takeru/Red Mask from Hikari Sentai Maskman, to avoid confusion with the Takeru of Shinkenger.
 "Michael Joe" was the Dub Name Change given to Maskman!Takeru in the Philippines.

-Survivor (Same rule as Amazing Race: skip player nicknames in favor of game terms only)
+Survivor (As with Amazing Race, we'll skip player nicknames in favor of game terms only.)

 Pagonging - After two tribes merge into one, an alliance of one former tribe's members systematically votes out the rival alliance of the other former tribe's members.
 Named for the Pagong tribe in the first season, who was the first victim of this.